 It is not part of the scope of this Handbook to provide information on housing, meals, recreation, etc. For this kind of information, you should consult the guide provided by the Brown University Graduate Student Council, along with web sites found through Brown’s A to Z guide.

-When you enter the Literary Arts Department, you will arrive as a poet, an electronic writer or a fiction writer.
-Sometimes, students take graduate workshops in other genres.
+When you enter the Literary Arts Department, you will arrive as a poet, a fiction writer or as writer who pursues digital and/or cross-disciplinary practices.
+In addition to enrolling in the the graduate workshop in your respective track, you may wish to follow the path of students who have taken graduate workshops in other genres as an elective.
 To do so, approach the instructor of the workshop in the semester before (or during the summer before) the course begins.

-Your official advisor is CD Wright, director Graduate Studies; however, you should also rely on your workshop (or thesis advisor) for day-to-day concerns.
-Should you feel it necessary, you may also approach the chair, Cole Swensen.
+Your official advisor is John Cayley, director of Graduate Studies; however, you should also rely on your workshop (or thesis advisor) for day-to-day concerns.
+Should you feel it necessary, you may also approach the chair, John Cayley.
 If you are having a problem that needs outside review, you should contact the Graduate School to arrange for a meeting with one of the deans.

 - Attend many classes during the first week of classes (no choice made before school starts need be your final decision…);

 - Check out the books through the bookstore (or through the online syllabus, if posted).

 - Talk to the instructors (or write to them electronically).
 If their courses don’t seem right for you, they may suggest alternatives.

 - Talk to students, both undergraduates and graduates.
 Many may have had useful experiences with the instructor of the class.